markec12345678/castlekingdoms2027/STYLEGUIDE.md

     end
     ```

-  - Perform validation early and return as early as possible.
+  - Perform validation early, and return as early as possible.

     ```lua
     -- bad